fjp/fjp.github.io/_posts/sensors/2018-06-19-minimu9v5-rtimulib2.markdown

 Calibrate the magnetometer and the accelerometer using the buttons on top of the gui.
 A tutorial on how to calibrate these sensors is given in the [Calibration.pdf](https://github.com/fjp/RTIMULib2/blob/master/Calibration.pdf) in the repository.

+Here are two screenshots of the values after I calibrated the two sensors:

+{% include figure image_path="/assets/posts/2018-06-16-minimu9v5-rtimulib2/calibrate-accelerometer.png" caption="Calibrate accelerometer" %}

+{% include figure image_path="/assets/posts/2018-06-16-minimu9v5-rtimulib2/calibrate-magnetometer.png" caption="Calibrate magnetometer" %}

+### Troubleshooting

+If you have troubles to connect the IMU, take a look for errors at your terminal output and try re-connect the IMU and use the correct settings.
+Using the auto detect should help to find any supported imu.

+{% include figure image_path="/assets/posts/2018-06-16-minimu9v5-rtimulib2/select-imu.png" caption="Selecting the right imu" %}

 ## Future Work